satriadhikara/Tubes1_AI/README.md

 # Solution Search for Diagonal Magic Cube with Local Search

 This repository contains a program to find solutions for a **Diagonal Magic Cube** using various _Local Search_ methods.
 Built with _React.js_ and _TypeScript_, this interactive application allows users to experiment with different algorithms to achieve a solution.
-Implemented algorithms include _Steepest Ascent Hill Climbing_, _Simulated Annealing_, _Random Restart Hill Climbing_, _Stochastic Hill Climbing_, and _Genetic Algorithm_, which are used to find optimal or near-optimal configurations for the diagonal magic cube.
+Implemented algorithms with _python_ include _Steepest Ascent Hill Climbing_, _Simulated Annealing_, _Random Restart Hill Climbing_, _Stochastic Hill Climbing_, and _Genetic Algorithm_, which are used to find optimal or near-optimal configurations for the diagonal magic cube.

 ## Table of Contents